Sandeep-Mani/StocksMobileApp/README.md

 # StocksMobileApp

-A demo matket watch app on react native.
+A Stock Market watch app on react native.

 ### Prerequisites